 In connection with the sale of the Specialty Chemical business (formerly known as Mallinckrodt Baker) in fiscal 2010, the Company agreed to indemnify the purchaser with respect to various matters, including certain environmental, health, safety, tax and other matters.
 The indemnification obligations relating to certain environmental, health and safety matters have a term of 17 years from the sale, while some of the other indemnification obligations have an indefinite term.
-The amount of the liability relating to all of these indemnification obligations included in other liabilities on the Company's unaudited condensed consolidated balance sheets as of March 26, 2021 and December 25, 2020 was \$15.2 million and \$15.4 million, respectively, of which \$12.4 million and \$12.7 million, respectively, related to environmental, health and safety matters.
-The value of the environmental, health and safety indemnity was measured based on the probability-weighted present value of the costs expected to be incurred to address environmental, health and safety claims made under the indemnity.
-The aggregate fair value of these indemnification obligations did not differ significantly from their aggregate carrying value as of March 26, 2021 and December 25, 2020.
-As of March 26, 2021, the maximum future payments the Company could be required to make under these indemnification obligations were \$70.2 million.
-The Company was required to pay \$30.0 million into an escrow account as collateral to the purchaser, of which \$19.0 million remained in restricted cash, included in other long-term assets on the unaudited condensed consolidated balance sheets as of both March 26, 2021 and December 25, 2020, respectively.
+The amount of the liability relating to all of these indemnification obligations included in other liabilities on the Company's unaudited condensed consolidated balance sheets as of June 25, 2021 and December 25, 2020 was \$15.1 million and \$15.4 million, respectively, of which \$12.4 million and \$12.7 million, respectively, related to environmental, health and safety matters.
+The value of the environmental, health and safety claims made under the indemnity.
+The aggregate fair value of these indemnification obligations did not differ significantly from their aggregate carrying value as of June 25, 2021 and December 25, 2021, the maximum future payments the Company could be required to make under these indemnification obligations were \$70.2 million.
+The Company was required to pay \$30.0 million into an escrow account as collateral to the purchaser, of which \$19.0 million remained in restricted cash, included in other long-term assets on the unaudited condensed consolidated balance sheets as of both June 25, 2021 and December 25, 2020, respectively.